Make an Impact With an Educational Leadership Master's Degree

 As part of our commitment, Saint Mary’s offers an opportunity for you to be awarded digital badges.
 Digital badges are a graphic verification representing your achievement after completing a specific online course or program.

-- Prerequisite courses do not count toward the degree.
 No prior experience is necessary beyond an undergraduate degree from a regionally accredited institution

 Students with transcripts from universities located outside of the United States, unless from a waiver country listed here, are required to take and pass English Proficiency testing.

-Saint Mary’s accepts the:
+Saint Mary’s accepts:

-- Test of English as a Foreign Language (TOEFL) with a minimum score of 72
+Test of English as a Foreign Language (TOEFL) with a minimum score of 4 (formerly 72)

-- International English Language Testing System (IELTS) with a minimum score of 6.0
+International English Language Testing System (IELTS) with a minimum score of 6.0

-- Michigan Language Assessment Battery (MELAB) with a minimum score of 74%
+Duolingo with a minimum score of 105

-- International Test of English Proficiency (ITEP) with a minimum score of 4.0 or Pearson Test of English with a score of 51
+International Test of English Proficiency (ITEP) with a minimum score of 4.0

 Applicants must submit the following:

-Please Note: Application materials should be sent to the attention of the Office of Admission on the Twin Cities Campus.
+Application Materials should be directed to the Office of Admission

 Saint Mary’s University of Minnesota

-2500 Park Ave S
+2500 Park Avenue

-Minneapolis, MN 55404Or electronically: tcadmission@smumn.edu
+Minneapolis, MN 55404

-Tuition & Fees
+Tuition and Fees

 A college education is invaluable.
 You can take it wherever you want to go or as far as you want to go.
 The cost of quality education should not get in the way of reaching your goals.
 Here at Saint Mary’s, we are committed to providing an accessible, quality education that is focused on enhancing your personal and professional growth.